devhammer/novacc-electron-demo/README.md

   npm install electron-prebuilt -g
   ```

-To run the demos, clone the repository, and switch to the branches in order.
+To run the demos, clone the repository, and check out the branches in order (you may need to use git fetch to grab the branches before you can check them out):

+ - 1-Start
+ - 2-AddIndexFiles
+ - 3-HelloWorld
+ - 4-NewWindow
+ - 5-ContextMenu
+ - 6-Screenshot

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) for editing.